Chapter 3301-83 Pupil Transportation

 The rules in this chapter shall apply to all student transportation operations pursuant to section 4511.76 of the Revised Code.

-As contained in this chapter, “school bus owner” means the board of education of a city, local or exempted village school district, the governing board of an educational service center, county boards of mental retardation and developmental disabilities, and the governing authority of all non-public schools, community schools, private contractors and head start programs.
+As contained in this chapter, "school bus owner" means the board of education of a city, local or exempted village school district, the governing board of an educational service center, county boards of developmental disabilities, and the governing authority of all non-public schools, community schools, private contractors and head start programs.

 The rules in this chapter shall not apply to parental transportation that is provided outside the authority of a school or education program, or by any parent for their own children.

-Statutory Authority: 3301.07, 4511.76
+Authorized By: 3301.07, 4511.76

-Rule Amplifies: 3301.07, 3327.08, .09, and .10; 4511.76
+Amplifies: 3301.07, 3327.08, .3327.09, and 3327.10; 4511.76

-3301-83-05 Administration.
+Rule 3301-83-05 | Administration.

 Responsibility for administration of pupil transportation operation and safety rules